oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/convolution2d/README.md

 Convolution is a cornerstone problem in video processing designs.
 It commonly appears in both hardware and software systems, but in general, software implementations do not efficiently synthesize into RTL.
 This reference design includes:

-* A re-usable C++ library that generates an efficient line buffer hardware module.
+* A reusable C++ library that generates an efficient line buffer hardware module.
 This hardware module is the foundation of convolution algorithms, and other similar algorithms.

 * An example of how to chain together multiple video processing modules using `sycl::pipe`s, which behave like streaming interfaces in hardware designs.

 * A video-processing testbench that you can use to test your own designs.
 This testbench consumes image data from RAM and parcels it into streaming transactions.
-This makes it easy to 'stream' a test image into your video design.
+This makes it easy to stream a test image into your video design.

 ## Prerequisites